x7qiu/x7qiu.github.io/_posts/2018-06-02-python-data-model.md

 date: 2018-06-02
 categories: Python
 ---
-# What's in a name?
+# What's in a variable?
 In most traditional languages, variable are named memory locations that can store values.
+A statement like ```variable = value``` stores the value into the memory location represented by variable.
 For example, given the following sequence:
 {% highlight c %}
 a = 1;
 a = 2;
 {% endhighlight %}
-In a language like C, the first line stores the value **1** in a memory location referenced by the name **a**, and the second line update the value to **2** in that same memory location.
+In a language like C, the first line puts the value **1** in a memory location referenced by the name **a**, and the second line update the value to **2** in that same memory location.
 But this is not how things work in Python.

-**In Python, a variable is a name used to refer to an object stored somewhere in memory.** In the same sequence above, the first line makes **a** points to/refer to the object with value **1**, and the second line points the variable **a** to an object with value **2**.
+**In Python, a variable is a name used to refer to an object stored somewhere in memory.**  The same statement ```variable = value``` decides which object(value) the name is going to refer to.
+In the same sequence above, the first line makes **a** points to to the object with value **1**, and the second line points the variable **a** to an object with value **2**.

 We can easily verify this by using the built-in functions ```id()``` and ```is```.
 Conceptually, ```id()``` returns the memory address of an object, and ```is``` check to see if two objects have the same id (aka in the same memory address, instead of check for equal value as ```==``` does).